Charles-Schleich/G513-GUI/README.md

 Simple(ish) GUI program to change the colours and one day effects of your Logitech keyboard on Linux.
 Nowhere near finished, laggy as all hell unless you build in release mode.

+Can currently make all but 6 keys, white only.

 ## Run